 A History of Yellowstone Friendships

-Every summer, stories like the one below are shared, warming our hearts and reminding us all of why we work in Yellowstone.
+Stories like the one below warm our hearts and remind us all of why we work in Yellowstone.
 The friendships formed and memories shared while working in this special place last a lifetime.
-The story below was provided by a former employee, Eileen Reid, whose uncle-in-law worked in Yellowstone.
-Some of our employees may even be second or third-generation Yellowstone park employees, drawn here by the stories of their grandparents or parents and needing to find out if the magical tales are really true…
+This story was provided by a former employee, Eileen Reid, whose relative worked in Yellowstone.
+Many of our staff are drawn here by the stories of their grandparents or parents and the need to find out if their magical tales are really true.

 In the spring of 1958, three friends packed into a station wagon and set their course west.
 Destination unknown, they were hoping to find work over their college summer vacation.
 Larry Kirkland and his University of Alabama classmates, James “Allie” Albright and Gary “Pinkie” Nichols were excited for whatever adventures lay ahead.